ska-sa/katgpucbf/misc/xbgpu/README.md

 files must be converted to PDF and the links updated accordingly when this program nears release.
 The [display_fsim_multicast_packets.py](scratch/display_fsim_multicast_packets.py), [fsim.cpp](scratch/fsim.cpp) and [display_xengine_multicast_packets.py](scratch/display_xengine_multicast_packets.py), [xsend.py](katxgpu/xsend.py) also have links that must be updated.
+This README.md also has these links.
 2. Move Jenkins file and docker containers to use Ubuntu 20.04 and Python 3.8.
 Once this port has been done.
 Change the [send_example.py](scratch/send_example.py) example to use the updated `asyncio.gather()` syntax instead of the the `loop.run_until_complete(run())` syntax.
 This syntax also needs to be changed in the